shybovycha/shybovycha.github.io/_posts/2017-03-12-libc-component-interaction.md

 Counter.init({ store: counterStore }).mount(document.body);
 {% endhighlight %}

 Here you can see how to create a store with an initial state.
-Initial state could be pretty much anything - a number, a string, an array, an object...
+The initial state could be pretty much anything - a number, a string, an array, an object...

 Using store's `onAction(handler)` and `onStateChanged(handler)` methods, we can set